-NCT’s Ten drops surprise teaser for upcoming solo song ‘Paint Me Naked’
+NCT’s Ten unveils new English-language single ‘Paint Me Naked’

-NCT member Ten has released a teaser for his forthcoming solo song, ‘Paint Me Naked’.
+NCT member Ten has released the music video for his new solo song, ‘Paint Me Naked’.

 - READ MORE: SM’s Culture Universe could be K-pop’s most ambitious alternative universe yet – but can it be pulled off?

-The upcoming track will be the Thai-born singer’s third single through his label SM Entertainment’s SM Station digital music project.
-Ten had previously released the songs ‘Dream In A Dream’ in 2017 and ‘News Heroes’ in 2018 as part of SM Station Season 2.
+The track is the Thai-born singer’s third single through his label SM Entertainment’s SM Station digital music project.
+Ten had previously released the songs ‘Dream In A Dream’ in 2017 and ‘New Heroes’ in 2018 as part of SM Station Season 2.

-‘Paint Me Naked’ will be released on August 10 at 6pm KST according to SM Entertainment.
-The song will be the fourth SM Station release overall in 2021, in an unusually quiet year for the project, which typically releases new tracks every other week.
+“So tell me where you wanna take it? / I’m your figure, you could paint me naked / Like a picture, I can see our love running wild / Baby, be my weekend,” he sings on the song’s euphoric chorus.

+‘Paint Me Naked’ is the fourth SM Station release overall in 2021, in an unusually quiet year for the project, which typically releases new tracks every other week.
 Aside from Ten, the SM Station releases this year have included ‘Coffee’ by SUPER JUNIOR’s Kyuhyun, ‘Tomorrow’ by Chanyeol of EXO and ‘Cough Syrup’ by Kangta.

 Meanwhile, SM Entertainment are set to find a new member of NCT through the upcoming reality TV show K-pop Goes Hollywood.
 The series will reportedly pit 21 contestants against each other for a chance to join a new NCT subunit called NCT Hollywood, and feature cameos from current members of the boyband.